QubesOS/qubes-doc/user/reference/glossary.rst

       - Sometimes the term :term:`vm` is used as a synonym for domU.
 This is technically inaccurate, as :term:`dom0` is also a VM in Xen.

    HVM
       Hardware-assisted Virtual Machine.
-Any fully virtualized, or hardware-assisted, :term:`vm` utilizing the virtualization extensions of the host CPU.
+Any fully virtualized, or hardware-assisted, :term:`qube` utilizing the virtualization extensions of the host CPU.
 Although HVMs are typically slower than paravirtualized qubes due to the required emulation, HVMs allow the user to create domains based on any operating system.

       See :doc:`/user/advanced-topics/standalones-and-hvms`.

    firmware
       Software that runs outside the control of the operating system.
-Some firmware executes on the same CPU cores as Qubes OS does, but all computers have many additional processors that the operating system does not run on, and these computers also run firmware.
+Some firmware executes on the same CPU cores as Qubes OS does, but all computers have many additional processors that the operating system does not run on, and these processors also run firmware.

    policies
       In Qubes OS, "policies" govern interactions between qubes, powered by :doc:`Qubes' qrexec system </developer/services/qrexec>`.
 A single policy is a rule applied to a qube or set of qubes, that governs how and when information or assets may be shared with other qubes.